celestialcactus/celestialcactus.github.io/_portfolio/siw.markdown

         - src: "siweek-customerjourneyworkflow-casestudy1.png"
           alt: "?"
         - src: "siweek-digitaljourney-casestudy1.png"
-    - header: "Process: Experience Design and Prototyping"
+    - header: "Process: Experience Design"
       descrip:
         - line: The SiWeek team wanted the website to operate as a centralized content hub for any prospective event goers.
 Site users would come here to learn more about events, register, and make other purchases.
 With these goals in mind, I needed to emphasize usability and navigation while balancing other page requirements from multiple stakeholders.
       images: